polyfy/polylith/readme.md

 If we run the `test` command again, it will now pass:
 ```
-Runing tests for the command-line environment, including 2 bricks: user, cli
+Runing tests from the command-line environment, including 2 bricks: user, cli

 Testing se.example.cli.core-test